Components of a Server — A Server Hardware Guide

 - Domain name system servers: Servers that read domain names to determine a client’s IP address and deliver information accordingly

-- Dynamic Host Communication Protocol (DHCP) servers: Servers that assign IP addresses and network configurations to multiple devices on a large network
+- Dynamic Host Configuration Protocol (DHCP): DHCP servers assign IP addresses and network configurations to multiple devices on a large network

 Parts of a Server